brpaz/my-linux-setup/README.md

 * [GSConnect](https://extensions.gnome.org/extension/1319/gsconnect/) - KDE Connect allows devices to securely share content like notifications or files and other features like SMS messaging and remote control.
 * [Always Indicator](https://extensions.gnome.org/extension/2594/always-indicator/) - Always show the new messages indicator on new messages.
 Features: 1) New message indicator is always shown if there are notifications.
 * [Time ++](https://extensions.gnome.org/extension/1238/time/) - A todo.txt manager, time tracker, timer, stopwatch, pomodoro, and alarm clock
-* [Vitals](https://extensions.gnome.org/extension/1460/vitals/) - A glimpse into your computer's temperature, voltage, fan speed, memory usage, processor load, system resources, network speed and storage stats.
+* [Vitals](https://extensions.gnome.org/extension/1460/vitals/) - A glimpse into your computer's temperature, voltage, fan speed, memory usage, processor load, system resources, speed and storage stats.
 * [pop-os/shell: Pop!_OS Shell](https://github.com/pop-os/shell) - Pop Shell is a keyboard-driven layer for GNOME Shell which allows for quick and sensible navigation and management of windows.
 * [Auto Move Windows](https://extensions.gnome.org/extension/16/auto-move-windows/) - Move applications to specific workspaces when they create windows.
 * [Status Area Horizontal Spacing](https://extensions.gnome.org/extension/355/status-area-horizontal-spacing/)